 - 4. In any case, where the data exporter in a Member State is not able to implement supplementary measures necessary to ensure an essentially equivalent level of protection as provided in the EU, personal data cannot be lawfully transferred to a third country under these BCRs.
+Therefore, the data exporter is obliged to waive, suspend or terminate the transfer of personal data.
 In the same vein, where the data exporter is made aware of any changes in the relevant third country legislation that undermine the level of data protection required by EU law, the data exporter is required to suspend or end the transfer of personal data at stake to the concerned third countries. - 5.
-In accordance with the cooperation procedure as set out in the Working Document WP263 rev.011, the Processor BCRs application of Accenture was reviewed by the DPC, as the competent SA for the BCRs (BCR Lead) and by two SAs acting as co-reviewers.
+In accordance with the cooperation procedure as set out in the Working Document WP263 rev.011, the Processor BCRs application of Worldline was reviewed by the CNIL, as the competent SA for the BCRs (BCR Lead) and by two SAs acting as co-reviewers.
 The application was also reviewed by the concerned SAs to which the BCRs were communicated as part of the cooperation procedure. - 6.
-The review concluded that the Processor BCR of Accenture comply with the requirements set out by Article 47(1) of the GDPR as well as the Working Document WP257 rev.01 and in particular that the aforementioned BCRs: - i) Are legally binding and contain a clear duty for each participating member of the group including their employees to respect the BCRs by entering in an Intra-Group Agreement (Accenture Privacy Agreement) and Accenture Processor Binding Corporate Rules (BCRs) page 6 'How we make our Processor BCR Binding'; - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs section 5 and 6; - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in the application form WP265 that was provided as part of the file review and BCR page 5 'Accenture entities and affiliates and Accenture Entity List;
+The review concluded that the Processor BCRs of Worldline comply with the requirements set out by Article 47(1) of the GDPR as well as the Working Document WP257 rev.012 and in particular that the aforementioned BCRs: - Are legally binding and contain a clear duty for each participating member of the group including their employees to respect the BCRs by entering in an Intra-Group Agreement (article 9.1 and appendix 3 of the BCRs); - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs (article 9.3 of the BCRs); - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in appendix 1 of the BCRs; - the data transfers or set of transfers, including the categories of personal data, the type of processing and its purposes, the type of data subjects affected and the identification of the third country or countries in question are specified in appendix 2 of the BCRs; - c) the legally binding nature, both internally and externally, of the Processor BCRs is recognized in article 9 and appendix 3 of the BCRs;

-&lt;sup>1 Endorsed by the EDPB on 25 May 2018.
+1 Endorsed by the EDPB on 25 May 2018.

-&lt;sup>2 Endorsed by the EDPB on 25 May 2018.
+2 Endorsed by the EDPB on 25 May 2018.